-Nevertheless, it is a great option to travel via the ferry port of Punta Sabbioni to visit the historic old town of Venice, to explore some of the worthwhile lagoon islands (see top tips under Line 12 for public water buses) or to take the car ferry to the famous Lido di Venezia.
+Nevertheless, it is a great option to travel via the ferry port of Punta Sabbioni to visit the historic old town of Venice, explore some of the worthwhile lagoon islands (see top tips under Line 12 for public water buses), or take the car ferry to the famous Lido di Venezia.

 The hinterland of Punta Sabbioni also offers inexpensive options for a beach holiday.
 You will find information on all this in this article.

 Punta Sabbioni is a district of the municipality of Cavallino-Treporti, which in turn belongs to Venice, the regional capital of Veneto.
 It is located at the western end of a headland between the Venice Lagoon and the Adriatic Sea.